コンテンツにスキップ

 The object was a "handpan" played in another program.

-The handpan is a new instrument that was created in Switzerland around 2000.
-It has a deep, pleasant sound reminiscent of gamelan, and is becoming increasingly popular, especially in Europe.
-It is said to be an evolved version of the Caribbean steelpan, and produces sound by flicking or hitting a dome-shaped metal plate with the fingertips.
+The handpan is a new instrument that originated in Switzerland around 2000.
+Its rich, deep tone, reminiscent of gamelan, is said to be a sophisticated version of the Caribbean steelpan, and its sound is produced by flicking or hitting a dome-shaped metal plate with the fingertips.

 The performer is Ryohei Kubota.

-When he was in his second year of high school, he came across a video of handpan playing on the web and was so impressed that he thought, "I just want to play the handpan.
-I can't sleep unless I play the handpan!"
+When he was in his second year of high school, he came across a video of a handpan on the web and was so impressed that he thought, "I just want to play the handpan, I can't sleep unless I play the handpan!"

 "At the time, there was almost no information available in Japanese, and when I finally found a handpan, it was quite expensive for a high school student.
-Still, I spent all the money I had saved up to buy a bass guitar, and borrowed the rest from my parents, and somehow I managed to buy it."
+Still, I spent all the money I had saved up to buy a bass guitar, and borrowed the rest from my parents, and somehow I managed to get one."

-Since then, without a teacher or textbook to teach him how to play, he continued to play through trial and error, and established himself as a player.
+Since then, without a teacher or instruction book to teach him how to play, he has continued to play through trial and error, and has established himself as a player.

 The passion of young people is amazing!

-The sounds of handpans softly echo in the sophisticated and elegant space unique to Maekawa's architecture.
+The soft sounds of handpans resonate in the sophisticated and elegant space that is unique to Maekawa architecture.

-"The foyer of the music hall has a pleasant reverb and creates a wonderful spread of sound.
+"The foyer of the music hall has a pleasant reverb, and the sound spreads beautifully.
 I'm looking forward to everyone hearing the live sound of the handpan."

 Look!
-A row of reliable air circulators lined up along the wall!
+The reliable sight of air circulators lined up along the wall!

-It looks like an object that blends in with the foyer's modern architectural design, and it brings a smile to your face.
+It looks like an object that blends in with the foyer's modern architectural design, making you smile.

-Hanateru continued painting while the fantastical music of the handpan played.
+Hanateru continued to paint while the fantastical music of the handpan played in the background.

 The Poo is a musical unit consisting of Machikado Machio (guitar), Machikado Machiko (theremin), Kawashima Sarutaro (puppet), and SONE Taro (producer), and is known for their surreal and stylish live performances that mix music, comedy, and theater.